 Ship radiometers – M-AERI

 SSTskin measurements for VIIRS validation have been taken by the Marine-Atmospheric Emitted Radiance Interferometers (M-AERI; (Minnett et al., 2001)), which are Fourier Transform spectroradiometers taking measurements of the infrared emission from the sea surface and atmosphere in the wavelength range of 3 to 18 μm.
-Newly developed second-generation M-AERI’s have been deployed since 2013 VIIRS SSTskin validation.
+Newly developed second-generation M-AERI’s have been deployed since 2013 for?
+VIIRS SSTskin validation.
 Both types have two internal black body cavities to provide accurate at-sea calibration, and laboratory calibration before and after each field deployment provides traceability to SI standards ((Rice et al., 2004); (Minnett and Corlett, 2012); (Barker-Snook et al., 2016)).
-An example of data taken by M-AERIs in Figure 5Figure 5 shows the tracks of the R/V Knorr for a cruise from Woods Hole, Massachusetts, to Cape Town, South Africa, followed by a mooring recovery cruise in the Agulhas Current region.
+An example of data taken by M-AERIs in Figure 5Figure 5 shows the tracks of an R/V Knorr cruise from Woods Hole, Massachusetts, to Cape Town, South Africa, followed by a mooring recovery cruise in the Agulhas Current region.
 Figure 5 shows SSTskin measurements along the ship’s tracks.
 Second generation M-AERIs have also been deployed on several research vessels and on two commercial cruise ships, Allure of the Seas and Celebrity Equinox.
 After post-cruise calibration in the laboratory using SI-traceable facilities, the skin SSTs from the M-AERI’s are included in the VIIRS SST Match-Up Data Base.